 Point bars and counter point bars: Why is sediment deposited on the 'wrong' side of a meander bend?

 The simplest definition of point bars is that they are sedimentary deposits forming on the inner, convex bank of river bends. [‘Inner’ and ‘convex’ bank means that, looking toward the river, the bank is curving around you.]
-Amadeus W. Grabau, an early ‘influencer’ in stratigraphy and sedimentary geology, published a beautiful drawing of how meanders grow, point bars evolve, and oxbow lakes form, more than a hundred years ago: In other words, inner, convex banks in a meandering river are depositional; and outer, concave banks are erosional.
+Amadeus W. Grabau, an early ‘influencer’ in stratigraphy and sedimentary geology, published a beautiful drawing of how meanders grow, point bars evolve, and oxbow lakes form, more than a hundred years ago: Diagram illustrating the development of meanders in a river.
+From Grabau (1920). ...

 Does river migration slow down in high-curvature bends?